Lower Park School E-Safety

 The Internet Keep Safe Coalition (iKeepSafe), established in 2005, is a nonprofit international alliance.
 Be internet Legends is an interactive way your child can learn about keeping safe online.

 The internet for many parents can be a daunting place but to our children, it is a necessity of life.
 Access to the internet has never been so vast and continues to spread with the increasing popularity of tablets, devices, and access through mobile phones.
 To support you in protecting your child online there are some useful links below to sites with tips and guidance:

 CEOP (Child On-Line Protection) Parents Area

-This site offers advice and guidance for all types of online behaviours be it on line gaming, social networking, sharing and much more.
-Your children will be familiar with the child version of this site as it used in school you could perhaps ask them to help you with navigating through it.
+This site offers advice and guidance for all types of online behaviours be it online gaming, social networking, sharing and much more.
+Your children will be familiar with the child version of this site as it is used in school you could perhaps ask them to help you with navigating through it.

 Share, Take Care: tips for parents

 This short guide will help you to make sure your teen stays safe and happy online.

 Safer Internet Day 2022